-Family and Friends Weekend is a chance for parents, alums, friends, and students to get together on campus and celebrate our vibrant, intellectual, artistic community.
+Family and Friends Weekend has been a chance for parents, alums, friends, and students to get together on campus and celebrate our vibrant, intellectual, artistic community.
+In 2018, community members enjoyed out Farm Center, gallery exhibits, and various performances.

 Friday, 8:30 a.m.–6:00 p.m.; Saturday, 9 a.m.–2 p.m.